AI Agents vs Automation

 This adds cost and latency without adding real value.
 If a finite workflow solves it cleanly, I start there.

-Only add more agents after one-agent reliability is proven.
+Only add more agents after one-agent reliability is boring.

 Trend signals behind this note